1. Privacy Statement

 2.1.
 Types of information we collect

 The personal information we collect will depend on your relationship with us and the service you may request from us.
-Lido only collects personal information for the purposes of conducting our business as an accommodation aggregator and provider of accommodation booking and payment technology solutions.
+HRS only collects personal information for the purposes of conducting our business as an accommodation aggregator and provider of accommodation booking and payment technology solutions.
 The personal information we collect may include:

 - Your name, address and contact details (telephone and email);